 Guide to the Facts and Figures Report about Materials, Waste and Recycling

 EPA began analyzing data on waste and materials recycling more than two decades ago, and the Agency has data tables that go back to the 1960s.
 The Facts and Figures Report looks at generation, recycling, composting, combustion with energy recovery, and landfilling for a variety of materials and products.
-The most recent data is from 2015.
+The most recent data are from 2017.

 On this page: